Clarifying Your Will

 Why Would You Still Need a Will if You Have a Trust?

 Once you have a trust, you might wonder why you would still need a will.
-For most people, they typically don’t need a traditional will anymore.
+Most people typically don’t need a traditional will anymore.
 However, estate planning attorneys often draft what’s called a pour-over will alongside the trust.

 Key Takeaways